Relax, make connections, enjoy fun events and further your development in this dedicated space for Bristol's postgraduate researcher (PGR) community.

 - The Training Space can also usually be booked for PGR-run workshops, meetings and drop-in writing sessions.
 This is done by using the Hub booking form to request the space.
 You can contact the PGR Hub Assistant to discuss an idea for an event before submitting a request.

 - Come in for a cuppa!
 Tea and coffee-making facilities are available — and the second-floor kitchen is nearby — so the Collaborative Space is an ideal place to have lunch or enjoy a break with a beverage.

 - Meet other PGRs at one of our regular coffee and cake hours, held on the first Wednesday of the month.

 - Enjoy a board-game break.
 The Hub has over a dozen games and a selection of jigsaws.

 - Borrow a book or DVD — or swap them for one of your own.

 - Hold your own event.
-We have launched a new PGR Community Fund that will provide financial support for PGR-run Hub events — from movie nights to meditation sessions.
+In 2019, we launched a new PGR Community Fund to provide financial support for PGR-run Hub events — from movie nights to meditation sessions.

 How can I find out what's happening in the Hub?

-From late September 2019, all PGRs will receive regular emails from the BDC that highlight upcoming events in both the Training Space and the Collaborative Space.
+PGRs receive regular emails from the BDC that highlight upcoming events in both the Training Space and the Collaborative Space.